 Latest result

-Suitable for swimming.
-This site met the water quality guidelines for faecal indicator bacteria and/or potentially toxic algae when sampled, OR the predicted result is that this site has a low health risk and likely to meet water quality guidelines for swimming. |
+Suitable for swimming Low risk of illness: This site met the water quality guidelines for faecal indicator bacteria and/or toxic algae when tested, OR the water quality is predicted to meet faecal indicator bacteria guidelines. |

 |